Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The Validation Text message will appear when the Last Name is longer than 15 characters.

-When VBA Event Procedures are written with Field/TextBox names then those Class Modules cannot be used for any other Form without change.
-In such cases follow the above procedure.
+When VBA Event Procedures are written with Field/TextBox names, then those Class Modules cannot be used for any other Form without change.
+In such cases, follow the procedure above.

 1. Emp_ObjInit